igor-kupczynski/mice/cmd/migrate/README.md

 Transformations to file system structure:
 - [X] Put all content under a year (drop the _post / static distinction)
 - [X] Drop date from file name
-- [ ] Put some content under /archive, depending on a front matter setting
+- ~~Put some content under /archive, depending on a front matter setting~~ (drop: we can do that manually if need be)

 ## Front matter